subhampradhan29/Data-Visualization-In-Excel/Sales-Dashboard-in-Excel/README.md

 2. Prepare a table of Sales and Profit month-wise in a working sheet.
 3. Prepare the sales table region-wise in the working sheet.
 4. Create User Control Combo box for Product Category, Order-Priority & Region.
-5. Create a Column Chart of the month-wise table and region-wise table.
+5. Create a Pie chart for product-wise sales, Clustered chart for month wise sales & profit, Pareto chart for Order Priority-wise profit & bar chart for region-wise monthly sales.
-6. Link the table with a combo box.
+6. Link the table with the resective combo boxes.
 7. Create a dashboard.